Academic Calendar

 3 Credits Weekly (3-0-0)

-Building upon ECCS 110, this course provides students with a basic understanding of the growth and development of children.
-The focus is on recognizing typical milestones across all developmental domains, and building on theories of child development presented in ECCS 110.
-Observation techniques used to document children’s development are discussed and used to make recommendations for play and curriculum planning.
-Students discuss how diversity and cultural values impact child rearing practices.
+Building upon ECCS 110, this course further explores the growth and development of children, offering students a deeper understanding of foundational concepts and theories.
+The focus is on recognizing patterns across developmental domains and building on theories of development presented in ECCS 110.
+Students observe children's play and development toward making recommendations for curriculum planning and nurturing their development further.
+Students discuss how diversity and cultural values impact children's development.

 ECCS 170